ibm-cloud-docs/vpc/pps-create.md

 # Creating a Private Path service
 {: #private-path-service-about}

+Accounts with special approval can attach an ALB to a Private Path NLB pool, enabling access to on-prem resources while maintaining a private connection across IBM Cloud.
+{: preview}

 As a service provider, you are responsible for managing your consumer account IDs.
 Currently, tracking or validating account IDs is not supported.
 For more information, see [Responsibilities for managing consumer account IDs](/docs/vpc?topic=vpc-pps-consumer-account-id-responsibilities&interface=ui).
 {: attention}